 “It’s spicy and rich,” says Phillips.
 “It has a subtle smoke to it—soft, not ashy.
 It’s just a crowd pleaser.
 This is a bottle that people at Espita frequently refer to as their favorite.”

 Enjoy it on its own or use it in place of whiskey in classic cocktails that let the base spirit shine.
-The favorite for Phillips?
-"This one will yield a far superior mezcal Old Fashioned than you find in most bars," he says.
+Phillips’ favorite?
+“This one will yield a far superior mezcal Old Fashioned than you find in most bars,” he says.